How I Started Making Money From The Internet

 My editing service focused on this group of people, who needed editing and proofreading of their essays, and feedback on how to write better academic English.
 My business was called BetterEdit.com.

 Although the business started slowly, eventually I grew a small but loyal clientele.
 To do the editing work I hired contract editors, usually professors or postgraduate students from universities.
-The promote the business I used the internet and placed posters at university campuses.
+To promote the business I used the internet and placed posters at university campuses.

 How I Started Making Money With A Blog